solana-foundation/solana-improvement-documents/proposals/0089-programify-feature-gate-program.md

 risk if *both* the program's processor code as well as a secure system for upgrading the program are not properly managed.

-However, since this program would be Core BPF, its upgrades are protected by a multi-sig authority.
+However, this program's upgrades will be protected by a multi-sig authority.
 Thoroughly reviewed and safe processor code should mitigate any new risks associated with this change.

 ## Backwards Compatibility